tableau/connector-plugin-sdk/docs/example.md

 ## ![6]({{ site.baseurl }}/assets/pce-6.png) Connection Matcher

-This script is optional, and defines how connections are matched.
-In most cases, the default behavior works, so you don't have to include the <span style= "font-family: courier new">connection-matcher</span> section in your TDR file.
+This component defines how connections are matched, and the default settings are already performance optimized.
+It is rare that you will need to include a custom <span style= "font-family: courier new">connection-matcher</span> section in your TDR file.

 ## ![7]({{ site.baseurl }}/assets/pce-7.png) Connection Normalizer